-Each year there will be 1 Queen, 1 JR. Queen, 1 Princess and 2 Jr Princesses crowned.
+Each year there will be 1 Queen, 1 JR. Queen, and 1 Princess.

 The Montezuma County Fair Board has the authority to re-configure the positions depending on number and ages of girls applying, abilities to perform the duties requested of applicants, and scores from try outs.
-This includes the addition of 1 attendant to each age group, excluding Jr. Princesses.
+This includes the addition of 1 attendant to each age group.

 Applicants must be single (never married, never had a marriage annulled, or been pregnant, has never had children and must not marry or get pregnant during her reign).
 In addition, she shall not maintain any form of cohabitation with another person other than family during the time of her reign.